samjwill/nvim-unception/README.md

 Requires Neovim 0.7 or higher and a bash or somewhat bash-like shell.

-It is assumed that you have the ability to run the `realpath` and `pgrep` commands in the shell that is used to launch Neovim, as well as the shell used by the internal Neovim terminal emulator.
-The user launching Neovim must also have the ability to write to `/tmp/`, and the `$USER` environment variable is assumed to be set.

 # Limitations

 I'm sure there are plenty.
 This plugin is experimental and probably has some